🟥 Stackful cooperative task runtime

 Fibers is a CPU/tasking runtime for code that wants synchronous-looking control flow without blocking an OS thread.
 A fiber owns a stack, can call normal C++ functions, and can cooperatively suspend with FiberScheduler::yield() or by waiting on fiber primitives.
 Later it can resume on the same worker or on another worker.

-The intended long-term shape is a small no-allocation runtime for micro-tasking workloads: many short jobs over time, bounded pools of reusable FiberTask objects and stacks, work stealing between worker threads, and explicit memory budgets chosen by the caller.
+It is aimed at bounded micro-tasking workloads: many short jobs over time, reusable task and stack slots, optional work stealing between worker threads, and memory budgets selected in advance by the caller.
+It is not an I/O library, preemptive thread scheduler, or transparent replacement for std::thread.

 Use Fibers when you want: